What is Newborn Hearing Screening?

 A newborn baby’s hearing screening test can be done with the help of two different methods, namely -

 Auditory Brainstem Response (ABR) - Also known as the BERA test (Brainstem Auditory Evoked Responses), it measures how the auditory nerve and the brain of your child respond to sound.
 Soft earphones are placed inside your baby’s ears and clicks or tones are played.
-The objective of the BERA test is to understand the transmission of the electrical sound waves from the eighth cranial nerve of the brain to the brainstem, in response to the sounds played.
+The objective of the BERA test is to determine and analyse the transmission of the electrical sound waves from the eighth cranial nerve of the brain to the brainstem, in response to the sounds played.

-If your baby is screened positive with a hearing loss during newborn hearing screening, you will be referred to an Audiologist, who would do further tests to determine the intensity and the nature of the loss.
+If your baby is screened positive with a hearing loss during newborn hearing screening, you will be referred to a Paediatric Audiologist, who would do further tests to determine the intensity and the nature of the loss.
 However, there are many times in which a child may not pass the newborn screening tests, but that often doesn’t mean that your kid is born with a hearing loss.
 Often screening tests fail due to various reasons like a noisy area or technological problems.
 Further tests done would be able to tell you whether your child is hearing impaired.

 Why Hearing Plus?

 We have a professional team of qualified and trained Audiologists who would provide every support regarding paediatric hearing loss and child hearing care.
-Our professional team is specialised in providing rehabilitative services with our avant garde technology and instruments.
+Our professional team is specialised in providing rehabilitative services with our avant-garde technology and instruments.

 If you are stuck with, ‘Where can I find the best clinic for BERA test near me?’, then you can visit your nearest Hearing Plus hearing aid centre.
 It houses professional and certified Audiologists who are experts in hearing diagnosis and providing rehabilitative services and other support to the hearing impaired population in India.

-Apart from the above newborn hearing tests, like the ABR OAE and BERA test, we have ENG test, VEMP test, ECochG test, ASSR test and others which are used to test other aspects of related to hearing and balance.
+Apart from the above newborn hearing tests, like the ABR, OAE and BERA test, we have ENG test, VEMP test, ECochG test, ASSR test and others which are used to test other aspects of related to hearing and balance.